diogoemoreira/IES/readme.md

 #

 # Maven
    The maven build has three phases:
     .default: it's the main phase as it is responsible for the project deployment .site: used to create the project's site documentation .clean: used to clean the project and remove all files that are generated during the previous build

    These are the most common default lifecycle phases executed.

     .validate: validate the project is correct and all necessary information is available .compile: compile the source code of the project .test: test the compiled source code using a suitable unit testing framework.
-These tests should not require the code be packaged or deployed
+These tests should not require the code to be packaged or deployed
     .package: take the compiled code and package it in its distributable format, such as a JAR.
     .integration-test: process and deploy the package if necessary into an environment where integration tests can be run .verify: run any checks to verify the package is valid and meets quality criteria .install: install the package into the local repository, for use as a dependency in other projects locally .deploy: done in an integration or release environment, copies the final package to the remote repository for sharing with other developers and projects.

    A maven phase represents a stage in the Maven project life cycle and every phase has a different job.

     .Each phase is made by a sequence of maven goals.
     .A maven goal is what's responsible for a specific task.